alicevillar/sfa_api/README.md

 }
 ```
 The response body contains the API Key and the expiration date.
 Once the access authentication key expires, you have to create a new one.

+## 11. OWASP Proactive Controls

+The [OWASP Top Ten Proactive Controls](https://owasp.org/www-project-proactive-controls/) is a list of security techniques that should be included in every software development project.
+They are ordered by order of importance, with control number 1 being the most important.